How to Climb Mount Kinabalu and How Much it Cost?

 1. Book with Travel Agent

-If you can afford, just book the tour package with licensed tour agents such as Amazing Borneo.
+If you can afford, just book the tour package with licensed tour agents such as Borneo Calling and Outback Venture.
 Though you will see a markup of price than I mentioned earlier, they will take care of everything, from transportation, registration, to the end of climb.
 This is the Best option.

 2. Book with Sutera Sanctuary Lodges (SSL)